blakethomas/tooltip/README.md

 # tooltip
-A web site that displays tooltips dynamically based off the viewport.
+A website that displays tooltips dynamically based off the viewport.

 # Uses
 HTML, CSS, Javascript